 \section{\bf Conclusions}

-The finite scale Lyapunov theory is adopted to study the temperature fluctuations in homogeneous isotropic turbulence.
-This analysis leads to the closure of the Corrsin equation and provides the statistics of the temperature fluctuations.

-The results, which represent a further application of the analysis presented in \cite{deDivitiis_1} and \cite{deDivitiis_2}, are here obtained in the case of self-similar velocity and temperature fluctuations, and can be so summarized:
+The finite--scale Lyapunov theory is adopted to study the temperature fluctuations in homogeneous isotropic turbulence.
+This analysis leads to the closure of the Corrsin equation and provides the statistics of temperature fluctuations.
+The results, which represent a further application of the analysis presented in \cite{deDivitiis_1} and \cite{deDivitiis_2}, are here obtained in the case of self--similar velocity and temperature fluctuations, and can be so summarized:

-\begin{enumerate} \item The energy equation, written using the referential coordinates and the Lyapunov analysis of the local deformation, allows to factorize the temperature fluctuation and to express it in Lyapunov exponential form of the local deformation. \item The finite scale Lyapunov analysis provides an explanation of the physical mechanism of temperature cascade and gives the closure of the Corrsin equation.
-This is a non-diffusive closure expressing $G$ in terms of $f$ and $\partial f_\theta /\partial r$. \item This closure provides a mechanism of cascade which generates temperature spectra with different scaling laws, depending on $R$ and $Pr$.
-In particular, for proper values of $R$ and $Pr$, these spectra satisfy the Corrsin--Obukhov and Batchelor scaling laws in opportune regions of wave--numbers. \item The Corrsin--Obukhov and Batchelor constants here identified with the proposed theory, agree with the different source from the literature. \item The PDF of $\vartheta_r$ and the corresponding dimensionless moments are determined through a canonical decomposition of velocity and temperature in terms of random variables which describe the mechanism of cascade.
-This is a non-Gaussian PDF whose intermittency increases with $R$ and $Pr$, in agreement with the experiments of the literature. \end{enumerate}
+\begin{enumerate} \item The energy equation, formally written using the referential coordinates and the Lyapunov analysis of the local deformation, allows to factorize the temperature fluctuation and to express it in the Lyapunov exponential form of the local deformation. \item The finite--scale Lyapunov analysis provides an explanation of the physical mechanism of thermal energy cascade and leads to the closure of the Corrsin equation.
+This is a non--diffusive closure equation which expresses $G$ in terms of $f$ and $\partial f_\theta /\partial r$. \item The closed Corrsin equation generates temperature spectra with different scaling laws, depending on $R$ and $Pr$.
+In particular, for the proper values of $R$ and $Pr$, these spectra satisfy the Corrsin--Obukhov and Batchelor scaling laws in opportune intervals of the wave--numbers. \item The Corrsin--Obukhov and Batchelor constants, here identified with the proposed theory, agree with the different source from the literature. \item The PDF of $\vartheta_r$ and the corresponding dimensionless moments, are determined through a canonical decomposition of velocity and temperature in terms of proper random variables which describe the mechanism of energy cascade.
+This is a non--Gaussian PDF whose intermittency increases with $R$ and $Pr$, in agreement with experiments and simulations of prior studies. \end{enumerate}